alexs2112/MonoRogue/UserManual.md

 **Welcome to the dungeon!**

+Escape of the Blue Man is a lightweight and short classic roguelike.
 Your goal is to explore the randomly generated world, collecting items, defeating enemies, and eventually making it to the exit.
 This user manual is a help document to explain some of the concepts that you will need to know in order to survive.
-The game is meant to be short and simple, with a reasonable amount of depth to it.
+The game is meant to be short and simple, for beginners of the roguelike genre.

 ## Controls:
  - Arrow keys, Left Click, Numpad, or Vi Keys to move and attack